How to Become a Dermatologist: Career Guide

 - Chemical peels: This treatment removes damaged skin, rejuvenates new skin and reduces the signs of aging.

-- Cryotherapy: A treatment for certain skin conditions such as tumors, warts and skin tags.
+- Cryotherapy: A treatment for skin conditions like tumors, warts and skin tags.

 - Dermabrasion: A dermatologist uses this exfoliating procedure to reduce the appearance of age spots, fine lines, precancerous skin patches and acne scars.

-- Laser therapy: Laser therapy can be used to remove moles, warts, tattoos, sun spots, blemishes, acne scars, unwanted hair or wrinkles.
+- Laser therapy: Laser therapy can be used to remove moles, warts, tattoos, sun spots, blemishes, acne scars, unwanted hair and wrinkles.

 - Mohs surgery: Dermatologists use this type of skin cancer surgery to remove thin layers of tissue around a tumor while looking for signs of other cancer cells.